-Robert has a perfectionist streak, and like all perfectionists I’ve met, he operated in the realm of theory, not practice.
+Robert has a pretty deep perfectionist streak, and like all perfectionists I’ve met, his perfectionism operated mostly in the realm of theory, not practice.
 Anyone who spends significant time building things, fixing machines, wrestling with a garden or pasture fences or any kind of physical reality, eventually has perfectionism burned out of them.
 The physical world does not offer the opportunity for true perfection in anything.
 That’s because the world and the universe we live in is one big mishmash of perfection and imperfection, beauty and ugliness.
 Coming to terms with the fact that true perfection is absolutely impossible in this life was hard for Robert to learn at first because so much about building never quite reaches the level of absolute perfection.
 A foundation, a wall, rafters and shingles only approximate perfection at the best of times.
 And as Robert learned, perfectionism is the enemy of productivity.
 The perfectionism you allow to exist in your life, the less you get done.

 It took Robert a lot of bumping into reality with his cabin to convert his perfectionism into what I call “the pursuit of excellence”.
 While perfectionism is never being happy with the results of something you do, no matter how good the results are, the pursuit of excellence is different.
-It’s all about aiming to do the best job you can, but being happy with the results whatever they are.
+It’s all about aiming to do the best possible job you can, but being satisfied with the results, whatever they are.
 Robert is now a pursuer of excellence and only occasionally lapses into perfectionism.
 He’s also got pretty good at details, too.
 In fact, he may be better than me.